BUEC500C1/twitter-summarizer-rest-service-hanchenzhang/README.md

 Twitterfeed(): carwling text from specified twitter user based on tweepy (API). createpng(): put each text into png image that stores in the folder image.github video_convertion() grabbing images from the image folder and generate video that display each frame for 3 seconds.
 The video generation command are all based on ffmpeg.
+The root directory contains a file "output_@BU_Tweets.mp4" is shown as example.

 # The Queue:
 The file videoqueue.py create a queue that works for a "brain" that control the running of functions in the videoHW4.py.